Skip to main content

 I keep coming back to a story from my time at Punch, working on an ABM campaign for Oki (a print company).
 One target was Tesco.
 The strategy looked great on paper.
 But when we actually went and interviewed someone at a Tesco store, we found out they’d just bought a batch of black-and-white printers on a five-year deal the previous year.
 Tesco had to be excluded immediately.
 Without that research, we’d have burnt budget on an account that was never going to buy.
 ABM is 80% setup, 20% execution, and the research layer is where it’s won or lost.

 AI can now do that research at a depth, quality, and speed that changes the economics entirely.
 Industry context, competitive landscape, individual priorities, strategic triggers, all per account, at scale.
-We go deep on what AI-driven ABM research looks like in practice in our B2B ABM strategy guide .
+We go deep on how AI-powered account intelligence makes ABM research fast enough to scale , and there’s also our broader B2B ABM strategy guide .

 The proof: 1:1 execution at scale